87tana/ChurnPrediction-ML_WebApp/README.md

 # Customer_Churn_Prediction
-This project's objective is to forecast customer churn for a telecom company
+This project's objective is to forecast customer churn for a telecom company.
+This dataset is valuable for analyzing customer behavior and developing strategies to reduce churn and improve customer retention.

 ## Problem Description; what is customer churn?